Lockheed C-130 Hercules: Military

 Since 1992, two successive C-130 aircraft named Fat Albert have served as the support aircraft for the U.S. Navy Blue Angels flight demonstration team.
-Fat Albert I was a TC-130G (151891) a former U.S. NAVY TACAMO aircraft serving with Fleet Air Reconnaissance Squadron Three (VQ-3) before being transferred to the BLUES, while Fat Albert II is a C-130T (164763).
+Fat Albert I was a TC-130G (151891) a former U.S. Navy TACAMO aircraft serving with Fleet Air Reconnaissance Squadron Three (VQ-3) before being transferred to the BLUES, while Fat Albert II is a C-130T (164763).
 Although Fat Albert supports a Navy squadron, it is operated by the U.S. Marine Corps (USMC) and its crew consists solely of USMC personnel.
 At some air shows featuring the team, Fat Albert takes part, performing flyovers.
 Until 2009, it also demonstrated its rocket-assisted takeoff (RATO) capabilities; these ended due to dwindling supplies of rockets.

 The AC-130 also holds the record for the longest sustained flight by a C-130.
-From 22 to 24 October 1997, two AC-130U gunships flew 36 hours nonstop from Hurlburt Field, Florida to Taegu (Daegu), South Korea, being refueled seven times by KC-135 tanker aircraft.
+From 22 to 24 October 1997, two AC-130U gunships flew 36 hours nonstop from Hurlburt Field, Florida to Daegu International Airport, South Korea, being refueled seven times by KC-135 tanker aircraft.
 This record flight beat the previous record longest flight by over 10 hours and the two gunships took on 410000 lb of fuel.
 The gunship has been used in every major U.S. combat operation since Vietnam, except for Operation El Dorado Canyon, the 1986 attack on Libya.

 During the invasion of Afghanistan in 2001 and the ongoing support of the International Security Assistance Force (Operation Enduring Freedom), the C-130 Hercules has been used operationally by Australia, Belgium, Canada, Denmark, France, Italy, the Netherlands, New Zealand, Norway, Portugal, Romania, South Korea, Spain, the UK, and the United States.

 During the 2003 invasion of Iraq (Operation Iraqi Freedom), the C-130 Hercules was used operationally by Australia, the UK, and the United States.
 After the initial invasion, C-130 operators as part of the Multinational force in Iraq used their C-130s to support their forces in Iraq.

 Since 2004, the Pakistan Air Force has employed C-130s in the War in North-West Pakistan.
 Some variants had forward looking infrared (FLIR Systems Star Safire III EO/IR) sensor balls, to enable close tracking of militants.

-In 2017, France and Germany announced that they are to build up a joint air transport squadron at Evreux Air Base, France, comprising ten C-130J aircraft.
+In 2017, France and Germany announced that they will build up a joint air transport squadron at Evreux Air Base, France, comprising ten C-130J aircraft.
 Six of these will be operated by Germany.
 Initial operational capability is expected for 2021 while full operational capability is scheduled for 2024.

+The Argentine Air Force has five C-130H aircraft that are part of a US-funded security assistance donation.
+The US has been leasing the aircraft to the Argentine Air Force through the Georgia Air National Guard since June 2023.